dm2791/A-high-LDH-PDH-ratio-predicts-BC-lung-metastasis/README.md

 https://umap-learn.readthedocs.io/en/latest/

-Computational analysis of metabolic fluxes where implmented in the Python notebook: figure3_fba_enzyme_activities/fba/main.ipynb
+Computational analysis of metabolic fluxes was implmented in the Python notebook: figure3_fba_enzyme_activities/fba/main.ipynb
+The directory figure3_fba_enzyme_activities/fba/ is a standalone folder that includes all necessary input files for the Python notebook to run.
+These input files are: (1) metabolic model (mammalian_cell_model_final.xlsx); (2) YSI data (YSI.xlsx);
+(3) Seahorse data (Seahorse_atp.xlsx).
+Installation of the following python packages is required: pandas, numpy, seaborn, cobra, sklearn.
+    "from cobra.flux_analysis import flux_variability_analysis\n",ns